 First, the smaller dataset was sampled using every 2i-th PSM from the whole dataset with i ∈ N ∧ i ∈ [0,13].
 Second, the smaller dataset was sampled randomly using a uniform distribution from all PSMs with a q-value of < 10%.

 The portions sampled were 12].
-Additionally to the metrics mentioned above, also the expected number of identifications at 1% q-value for each split were calculated and recorded.
+In addition to the metrics mentioned above, also the expected number of identifications at 1% q-value for each split were calculated and recorded.
 This was done by counting the number of such PSMs before re-estimating the q-value or letting Pycolator run, thus being the number of identifications by the NuXL score if the q-value is estimated based on the whole dataset.
 To compensate for the randomness in this experiment, Monte-Carlo-Sampling with 10 iterations was performed and the results are presented with boxplots.
-Because Pycolator re-ranks PSMs and then drops the ones with a lower rank than 1, the dataset sizes are not equal in every of the 10 iterations, and differ from the sizes when Pycolator is not run.
+Because Pycolator re-ranks PSMs and then drops the ones with a lower rank than 1, the dataset sizes are not equal in every of the 10 iterations and differ from the sizes when Pycolator is not run.
 Only one resulting size of each split is drawn as x-labels, and to still be able to compare the results after Pycolator is run and before, the metrics are used as proportion of dataset size.

 Because numerical problems occur when calculating the area under a pseudo ROC curve of a very small dataset (since the curve can consist of only one point), another metric was introduced: the number of identified PSMs at a q-value threshold of 1%.
 Per default, Pycolator decides automatically after its first iteration if this metric is required based on the dataset, and adjusts its log, plots per iteration and functions like the early stopping criterion accordingly.